 AT13387—Hsp90 inhibitor (Lung & Melanoma)

 AT13387 is a small molecule inhibitor of Hsp90, a so called “Heat Shock” protein, believed to support the growth and proliferation of many cancer cells.
 Hsp90 acts as a “molecular chaperone” stabilizing and preventing the breakdown of key cancer-forming (oncogenic) proteins.
-These client proteins and their association with different tumor types include European Summary of Public Information.
-HER2 (the target for Herceptin® in breast cancer), c-kit (the target for Gleevec® in gastrointestinal tumors) and EGFr (the target for Tarceva® and Iressa® in the treatment of non small cell lung cancers).
+These client proteins, and their association with different tumor types, include HER2 (the target for Herceptin® in breast cancer), c-kit (the target for Gleevec® in gastrointestinal tumors) and EGFr (the target for Tarceva® and Iressa® in the treatment of non small cell lung cancers).

 Although AT13387 is a targeted inhibitor of Hsp90, the functional role of Hsp90 means the product has the potential to control the proliferation of multiple solid tumors and hematological malignancies where uncontrolled cell growth is dependent on the interaction between Hsp90 and its client proteins.
 These include tumor types that have become resistant to initial therapy.
 Astex is pursuing an approach based on the observation that addition of AT13387 to a molecularly targeted agent may delay the emergence of resistance to the agent, and hence prolong the window of therapeutic benefit.

 AT13387 is currently being evaluated in a Phase 2 clinical study in combination with Xalkori® (crizotinib) in the treatment of ALK +ve non-small cell lung cancer, and via a CRADA with the US National Cancer Institute (NCI) in combination with Tafinlar® (dabrafenib) and Mekinist® (trametinib) in the treatment of B-Raf melanoma.

 AT7519—CDK inhibitor (MM)